Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts.md

 To setup an authenticator app:

 1. Install an Authenticator App.
-2. In the Platform, select the Credentials tab in the **Account** menu.
+2. In the Platform, select the Credentials link in the **Account** menu.
 3. Click **Configure** next to **Set up Authentication App**.
 A popup appears with a QR code.
 4. Scan the QR code with your Authenticator App.
 5. Type the code from the Authenticator App into the modal dialog, and then click **Submit**.
 The Authenticator App is now configured.

 ## Manage settings

-The **Settings** tab enables you to manage your organization account settings.
+The **Settings** view enables you to manage your organization account settings.
 You can configure the following settings:

 * Select your organization account theme (Light, Dark, or Match OS)
 * Expand or minimize side-bar menus